Curriculum and Instruction in Inclusive Education Master's Program at Fredonia

-- C&I Virtual Open House - Wednesday, May.
-25 at 7 PM - Register Here
+- Virtual Open House - Wednesday, December 7 at 7 PM (ET) - Register Here

 Fredonia’s master’s degree program in Curriculum and Instruction in Inclusive Education trains teachers in the philosophy of the Responsive Education Program, which is an organized yet complex model that correlates with themes characterizing current educational reform movements.
 If you believe that all children can learn, and that they can learn best by teachers who are responsive, our program will help you put that philosophy into action in your own classroom.
 The Curriculum and Instruction in Inclusive Education program is open to educators who possess initial certification in one or more of the following:

 - Adolescence or Middle Childhood Education in English, French, Mathematics, Social Studies, Spanish, or the Sciences